-Attached is a handout about fences.
-A permit is not required to install your fence.
-Property lines are identified with your site survey.
-To locate property lines and stakes, a metal detector is helpful to use or hire a lot surveyor.
-Explore our handout on fences (PDF).
+A permit is not required to install a fence.
+Property lines are identified with the site survey.
+To locate property lines and stakes, a metal detector is helpful or hire a lot surveyor.
+View a handout on fences (PDF).

-A permit is not required to install your driveway.
+A permit is not required to install a driveway.
 It cannot be larger than 24 feet wide on the street and must be 5 feet from the property line and 1 foot from the side of the garage.
-Explore our handout on driveways (PDF).
+View the driveway handout (PDF).

 Attached and detached garages and detached sheds are classified as accessory buildings and the size, height, and location of each are regulated by the zoning ordinance.
 Permits are required for most garages and sheds.
-Please call the Building Department for more information at 763-494-6060.
-Explore our handout on garages and sheds (PDF).
+Please call the building division for more information at 763-494-6060.
+View a handout on garages and sheds (PDF).

 All storage in residential districts must be contained inside a building except for: